cdapio/hydrator-plugins/transform-plugins/README.rst

   into multiple Structured Records.
 Different formats of CSV Record can be parsed using this plugin.
   Supports these CSV Record types: DEFAULT, EXCEL, MYSQL, RFC4180, and TDF.
 :Configuration:
-  - **format:** Specifies the format of CSV Record the input should be parsed as.
+  - **format:** Specifies the format of CSV Record the input should be parsed as
-  - **field:** Specifies the input field that should be parsed as CSV Record.
+  - **field:** Specifies the input field that should be parsed as CSV Record
-  - **schema:** Specifies the output schema of CSV Record.
+  - **schema:** Specifies the output schema of CSV Record

 CSV Formatter
 -------------